SeenKid/anxiety/scenes/act1.md

 # act1c_loner

 {{if _.fifteencigs}}
-b: Quinze cigarettes par jour, humain·e !
+b: Quinze cigarettes par jour, humain !
 Quinze !
 {{/if}}

 {{if !_.fifteencigs}}